garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

 Normally this would be done by using [supervisor:terminate_child/2].
 However, this has two problems.

-1. It requires the child to know the ID of the child that needs to be terminated.
+1. It requires the child to know the ID of the child that needs to be terminated and the PID of the supervisor to talk to.
 This is simple when there is just one process in the supervisor, but when there are supervisors under supervisors, this becomes harder and harder to figure out.
-2. Calling [supervisor:terminate_child/2] is a synchronous operation, meaning that if you do the call in the child, you may end up in a deadlock as the top supervisor want to terminate the child while the child is blocking in the call to terminate itself.
+2. Calling [supervisor:terminate_child/2] is a synchronous operation.
+This means that if you do the call in the child, you may end up in a deadlock as the top supervisor wants to terminate the child while the child is blocking in the call to terminate itself.

 To solve this problem [EEP-56] has added a mechanism in which a child can be